-For long-time glasses wearers, when you don’t have your glasses it feels like you’re blind.
-When you wear them, you can see the world so clearly, but it feels almost impossible to go about your day without your glasses.
+For long-time glasses wearers, when you don’t have your glasses, it feels like you’re blind.
+When you wear them, you can see the world clearly, but it feels almost impossible to go about your day without your glasses.

 Why Does It Feel Like My Eyes are Getting Weaker?

 To best understand why it seems like your eyes are “weaker,” let’s look at an example of someone with nearsightedness.

 Their whole life, they’ve squinted and strained to see things in the distance clearly.
 As time went on, it became natural to do this and didn’t seem like it took much effort.
 Imagine this person goes to a Tulsa eye doctor, receives a prescription, and finds a Tulsa eyewear store to purchase their prescription glasses.

 They wear their glasses and find out immediately that they can effortlessly see things far away that they couldn’t before.

 Then one day, they don’t wear their glasses, and suddenly it seems like a huge struggle to see things in the distance again.

 Their eyes haven’t worsened, you’ve just become used to the ease of seeing and now realize how difficult it was before.

 Think of it this way.
 Let’s say someone suffers from lower back pain whenever they sit.

 They lived with it their whole life, and have just accepted it and become used to it.
 Then one day, they purchase a unique cushion, which allows them to sit with no lower back pain.
 If they stop using that pillow, the pain will seem far worse than before, but not because their back is weaker.